harness/developer-hub/docs/first-gen/fg-sme/k8s/kubernetes-on-prem-existing-cluster-setup.md

 ### Ingress Service Type

 By default, `nginx` is used for ingress automatically.
-If you are deploy `nginx` separately, do the following:
+If you are deploying `nginx` separately, do the following:

 1. Click **Advanced Configurations**.
 2. Disable the **Install Nginx Ingress Controller** option.

-#### External Traffic Policy
+#### External traffic policy

 You can select the external traffic policy for the ingress controller.